pclubiitk/pclub-website/_posts/2025-04-03-Containerization-and-Scaling.md

 CMD ["python", "app.py"]
 ```

-This approach trims down your image size dramatically—imagine swapping a moving truck for a compact carry-on!
+This approach trims down your image size dramatically, like swapping a moving truck for a compact carry-on!

 ---